wapmorgan/OpenApiGenerator/README.md

 - [x] Support for body parameters (when parameters are complex objects) - partially.
 - [ ] Support for few responses (with different HTTP codes).
 - [ ] Extracting class types into separate components (into openapi components).
+- [ ] Support for other request/response types besides JSON
 - [x] Add `@paramFormat` for specifying parameter format - partially.
 - [ ] Support for dynamic action arguments in dynamic model
 - [ ] Switch 3.0/3.1 (https://www.openapis.org/blog/2021/02/16/migrating-from-openapi-3-0-to-3-1-0)